by Nebula Haze

 Table of Contents

-4 “Parts” of Cannabis Plants Can Turn Colors (Buds, Pistils, Leaves & Trichomes)
+4 “Parts” of Cannabis That Turn Purple (Buds, Pistils, Leaves & Trichomes)

 How to Maximize Color & Genetics